suvanl/delet3/.github/guides/setup.md

 5. Copy your token and paste it into the `.env` file.

-## Bot owner ID
-This should be your Discord user ID. **Do not set this as anyone else's Discord user ID**.
-1. Click on the settings (cog) icon on Discord
-2. Go to "Appearance", under App Settings
-3. Scroll down to the Advanced section and enable Developer Mode
-4. Right click on your username (e.g. in the Member List in a server), and select "Copy ID".

 ## MongoDB
 1. Sign into [MongoDB Cloud](https://www.mongodb.com/cloud)
 2. Create a new cluster